o3de/o3de.org/content/docs/userguide/scripting/lua/api.md

 ---
-description: ' Learn about Lua API calls that you can use with &ALY;. '
+description: ' Learn about Lua API calls that you can use with Lumberyard. '
 title: Component Entity Lua API Reference
 ---
 # Component Entity Lua API Reference {#lua-api}